localthomas/pandoc-template/Readme.md

 ## Requirements

 The only dependency is the [nix package manager](https://nixos.org/download.html) with [flake support](https://nixos.wiki/wiki/Flakes).
-All dependencies for building the PDF output can be found in the [flake.nix](flake.nix) file and a wrapper for using `nix-shell` is provided in the [shell.nix](shell.nix) file.
+All dependencies for building the output can be found in the [flake.nix](flake.nix) file and a wrapper for using `nix-shell` is provided in the [shell.nix](shell.nix) file.

 Recommended tools for the development are Visual Studio Code with the following extensions:
 * [arrterian.nix-env-selector](https://marketplace.visualstudio.com/items?itemName=arrterian.nix-env-selector) (required if any other extensions from this list are used)